On the Design and Evaluation of Human-centered Explainable AI Systems: A Systematic Review and Taxonomy: Introduction

 In this paper, we contribute to the adoption of human-centered design and evaluation practices by providing relevant design goals for distinct user groups (AI novices and data experts) and possible evaluation metrics for XAI systems.
 AI experts, which present the third user group of XAI were not found as a target group in the reviewed literature and are therefore no subject of this paper.
-Our approach extends prior evaluation and design frameworks (e.g. \cite{mohseniMultidisciplinarySurveyFramework2021}).
+Our approach extends prior evaluation and design frameworks (e.g. \cite{mohseniMultidisciplinarySurveyFramework2021}) by adding design goals and a holistic overview of human-centered ai metrics.
 Furthermore, we provide guidance on selecting appropriate metrics, validated questionnaires, and best practices for conducting user studies.
 To this end, we review 65 user studies of XAI systems across various domains and application contexts.
-Our review makes three key contributions to the field. \begin{itemize} \item First, to the best of our knowledge, it provides the most holistic overview of human-centered evaluation measures currently employed in XAI research. \item Second, it pairs these evaluation measures with relevant design goals for two user groups (AI novices and data experts) of XAI systems. \item Third, it extends existing XAI evaluation taxonomies derived from previous reviews. \item Lastly, it identifies key research gaps and areas for improvement within XAI research and provides recommendations and guidelines to improve it. \end{itemize} The structure of this paper is as follows: Section 2 provides a detailed explanation of XAI and related concepts, followed by a review of current XAI evaluation practices and related literature.
-Section 3 outlines our methodology.
-In section 4, we introduce our descriptive results, including paper publication dates, application domains, and participants.
-In Section 5, we present the synthesis of the concepts identified in the literature: Section 5.1 introduces our categorization of XAI systems and evaluation metrics, and Section 5.2 includes our design goals adapted to AI novices and data experts.
-Section 6 summarizes our findings and discusses the limitations and possibilities for extending our taxonomy and future research.
+Our review makes three key contributions to the field. \begin{itemize} \item First, it provides a thorough overview of human-centered evaluation measures currently employed in XAI research. \item Second, it pairs these evaluation measures with relevant design goals for two user groups (AI novices and data experts) of XAI systems. \item Third, it extends existing XAI evaluation taxonomies derived from previous reviews. \item Lastly, it identifies key research gaps and areas for improvement within XAI research and provides recommendations and guidelines to improve it. \end{itemize} The structure of this paper is as follows: Section ~\ref{sec:background} provides a detailed explanation of XAI and related concepts, followed by an overview of current XAI evaluation practices and related literature.
+Section ~\ref{sec: review method} outlines our methodology.
+In section ~\ref{sec:descriptive results} , we introduce our descriptive results, including paper publication dates, application domains, and participants.
+In Section ~\ref{sec: synthesis}, we present the synthesis of the concepts identified in the literature: Section ~\ref{sub-sec: Taxonomy of XAI System Properties and Evaluation Metrics} introduces our categorization of XAI systems and evaluation metrics, and Section ~\ref{sub-sec: Design Goals} includes our design goals adapted to AI novices and data experts.
+Section ~\ref{sec:discussion} summarizes our findings and discusses the limitations and possibilities for extending our taxonomy and future research.
 In Section 7, we present a conclusion to our work.